jonaskuske/sketching-with-hardware/README.md

 Note that traffic on main street always is allowed to pass for a specified amound of time (currently `5s`) before side street can be set to green.
 If this amount is not reached yet, the green phase of side street will be delayed.

 ### Traffic can also be controlled manually using the remote as follows:
-> ON/OFF: Turns traffic lights on or off
+  - **ON/OFF**: Turns traffic lights on or off
-> EQ: Disables traffic lights – their yellow lights start blinking (to signal that they are inactive)
+  - **EQ**: Disables traffic lights – their yellow lights start blinking (to signal that they are inactive)
-> PLAY: Let traffic on side street pass for a limited amount of time (simulates an approaching car)
+  - **PLAY**: Let traffic on side street pass for a limited amount of time (simulates an approaching car)
-> SKIP/PREV: Switch between allowing traffic on main street to pass or allowing traffic on side street to pass
+  - **SKIP/PREV**: Switch between allowing traffic on main street to pass or allowing traffic on side street to pass